scentfinance/docs/nft/battle-fields.md

 ---
-description: We will create battle field NFTs.
+description: Coming soon
 ---

 # Battle Fields

-Coming soon.
+We will create NFT collectibles for battle field.